JoschHagedorn/triangular-arbitrage-experiment/README.md

 The data was collected during a roughly 24 hour period between March 13th, 2024 and March 14th, 2024.
 As a single base asset Tether (USDT) was used.
 The chosen quantity was 50 USDT.

-During this period more than 250 Thousand arbitrage opportunites were recorded.
-The mean duration of those opportunities was about 0.44 seconds and the median duration was about 0.057 seconds.
-The longest recorded opportunity lasted about 73 seconds while the shortest lasted just about 76 micro seconds.
+During this period more than 250 Thousand arbitrage opportunities were recorded.
+The mean duration of these opportunities was approximately 0.44 seconds, with a median duration of about 0.057 seconds.
+The longest recorded opportunity lasted about 73 seconds while the shortest lasted just about 76 microseconds.
 The mean profit of the recorded opportunities was about 0.19% and the median profit was about 0.11%.
-The highest recorded profit was about 29% and the smallest just about 14 × 10⁻¹⁵%.
+The highest recorded profit was approximately 29%, while the smallest was about 14 × 10⁻¹⁵%.

-Figures 1 - 4 visualize the relationship between the duration of triangular arbitrage opportunities and the profits they yield, measured in percentage.
+Figures 1 - 4 visualize the relationship between the duration of triangular arbitrage opportunities and the profits they yield, measured as a percentage.
 Each dot represents an arbitrage opportunity, plotted with the duration on the x-axis (in seconds) and the profit on the y-axis.

 | Raw | Outliers removed |
 | :---: | :---: |